yasminzy/enlightenment-news/README.md

 ## 🙋‍♀️ Introduction

-This is a sample news website I build with [Nuxt](https://nuxtjs.org/) and host at [Netlify 💖](https://www.netlify.com/).
+This is a sample news website I build with [Nuxt](https://nuxtjs.org/) and host at [Netlify](https://www.netlify.com/)💖.
 I use [Vuex]() to get news from [The Guardian](https://open-platform.theguardian.com).
 As a little touch, I also include exchange rates for some currencies from [Exchange Rates](https://exchangeratesapi.io/).

 For the styling, I only use [normalize.css](https://necolas.github.io/normalize.css/) as the base and write custom CSS with [PostCSS](https://postcss.org/) plugins.
 I use [AOS](https://michalsnik.github.io/aos/) and [Feather Icons](https://feathericons.com/) for the animation and icon pack, respectively.
 Furthermore, I lazyload images with [Lazyload](http://hilongjw.github.io/vue-lazyload/) and use [Moment](http://www.momentjs.com/) for time formatting.
+Last but not least, I use [Nuxt Interpolation](https://github.com/daliborgogic/nuxt-interpolation) to make relative links rendered with `v-html` use the router.

 This is meant as a demonstration of how to use the building blocks above.
 Enjoy! 😄